 Regular media monitoring is essential in order to gather the data for this.
 Read our post on the best tools to use for media monitoring in 2019.

-So these are the broad strokes of public relations.
-You know now what PR is and what it’s used for, how earned media is the channel through which a PR strategy is delivered, and how to win earned media and measure results.
+So these are the broad strokes of how to do PR.
+You know now what PR is and what it’s used for, how earned media is the channel through which a PR strategy is delivered, and how to pitch to the media, win media coverage and measure results.

 And a final point to end on, which is also a very important one.